 This course covers the fundamental techniques for compiler construction.
-Students will be exposed to formation structures and algorithms required to implement compilers.
-Topics include overview of the compilation process, compiler components, lexical analysis component, parsing techniques, symbol tables and declaration processing, semantic analysis, code generation and optimization.
+Students will be exposed to formation structures and algorithms required to compilers. implement Topics include overview the compilation of process, compiler components, lexical analysis component, parsing techniques, symbol tables and declaration processing, semantic analysis, code generation and optimization.
 The course includes a project to implement a compiler.

 Prerequisites: CS 295 or its equivalent or CS 625 or its equivalent

-CS 635 OBJECT-ORIENTED ANALYSIS AND DESIGN (3 credits)
+CS 635 OBJET-ORIENTED ANALYSIS AND DESIGN (3 credits)